quachck/DavidQuach_T2A2/README.md

 ##  Database Relations

 The general flow of the data base is as follow, a `user` will sign up to create an account.
 They can then create a `workshop` and allocate `timeslots` to it, this will create and make the listing visible on the app.
 A user can now when `book` a timeslot for that workshop if they wish.
 The attributes for each table and the relations between them are fairly straight forward consisting of mainly `one to many` relations.
 The only small issue was establishing the relation between users and bookings, a user can have many bookings and a booking belongs to exactly 2 users.
 It's not possible to use `user_id` as a foreign key twice in the booking table, the solution is to use the `:class_name` option to establish this relation.
-The timeslot should have been more appropriately named session and the `available_tickets` attributes should probably be on it's own table to meet normalistion.
+The timeslot should have been more appropriately named session and the `available_tickets` attributes should probably be on it's own table to meet normalisation.
 The `location` attribute should have also been an address referenced in another table.

 This is only the MVP, unfortunately I wasn't able to implement all the features I wanted to - review ability, payment and a maps API.